DrTTom/CatchLogged/KotlinHow2.md

 ## How do Kotlin classes integrate into Java Projects?

 **Calling Java from Kotlin**
 No problems so far, just import and call as expected.
+Consider that java return values may be null, be prepared to do casts like (String?)! to String.

 **Calling Kotlin from Java**
-Note these special Kt - "classes" which seem to contain static stuff.
+- Note these special Kt - "classes" which seem to contain static stuff.
+- Requires special jars at runtime.

 ## How does programming feel like?
 Lots of stuff can be left out because it is assumed implicitly by the compiler.
 Open source tooling is inacceptable.